 1. Obtain approval IN ADVANCE of your course by the Director of Undergraduate Studies and by your academic dean (see the Registrar's instructions for transfer courses).
-Please appreciate that the Physics Department is under no obligation to look at your transfer request if you take a summer course first and then try to get approval — you have been warned.
+Please appreciate that the Physics Department is under no obligation to look at your transfer request if you take a summer course first and then try to get approval.

 Your course must be taken at an accredited four-year college or university.
 Community college courses are not acceptable.